ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/running/debugging.md

 ## Examine Pod and container contents

-You can examine the contents of the $productName$ Pod for issues, such as if volume mounts are correct and TLS certificates are present in the required directory, to determine if the Pod has the latest $productName$ configuration, or if the generated Envoy configuration is correct or as expected.
+You can examine the contents of the Emissary Pod for issues, such as if volume mounts are correct and TLS certificates are present in the required directory, to determine if the Pod has the latest Emissary configuration, or if the generated Envoy configuration is correct or as expected.
 In these instructions, we will look for problems related to the Envoy configuration.

-1. To look into an $productName$ Pod, get a shell on the Pod using `kubectl exec`.
+1. To look into an Emissary Pod, get a shell on the Pod using `kubectl exec`.
 For example,

     ```
     kubectl exec -it -n $productNamespace$ <$productDeploymentName$-pod-name> -- bash
     ```

 2. Determine the latest configuration.
 If you haven't overridden the configuration directory, the latest configuration will be in `/ambassador/snapshots`.
-If you have overridden it, $productName$ saves configurations in `$AMBASSADOR_CONFIG_BASE_DIR/snapshots`.
+If you have overridden it, Emissary saves configurations in `$AMBASSADOR_CONFIG_BASE_DIR/snapshots`.

     In the snapshots directory:

-    * `snapshot.yaml` contains the full input configuration that $productName$ has found;
+    * `snapshot.yaml` contains the full input configuration that Emissary has found;
-    * `aconf.json` contains the $productName$ configuration extracted from the snapshot;
+    * `aconf.json` contains the Emissary configuration extracted from the snapshot;
-    * `ir.json` contains the IR constructed from the $productName$ configuration; and
+    * `ir.json` contains the IR constructed from the Emissary configuration; and
     * `econf.json` contains the Envoy configuration generated from the IR.

     In the snapshots directory, the current configuration will be stored in files with no digit suffix, and older configurations have increasing numbers.
 For example, `ir.json` is current, `ir-1.json` is the next oldest, then `ir-2.json`, etc.